Updated: September 15, 2022, at 2:30 p.m.

 All CWU students who have in-person, distance learning, or hybrid classes must submit proof of COVID-19 vaccination to be eligible to register for classes for the 2022-23 academic year.
 (Students who are enrolled in a 100% online program and taking only online courses are exempt from the policy, but must be able to provide proof of fully remote status.)

 Please submit your records today, if you haven't already done so.
 Students can upload their information at medproctor.com — as they have done with other vaccination records (MMR, smallpox, polio, etc.) — or visit one of our on-campus ambassadors with their vaccination card and picture ID.
 A list of vaccination verification stations is available at cwu.edu/vaccination-verification.

 Where to get vaccinated

-To learn more about CWU’s vaccination requirement for the upcoming academic year, click here.
+To learn more about CWU’s vaccination requirement, click here.

 Approved Vaccines Are Safe